priyanshupandey12/typeform/README.md

 2. They enter a Title, Description, and select a Visibility mode (`Public` or `Unlisted`).
 3. The form is saved to the database in a `draft` status.
 4. The Creator is taken to the **Form Builder**, where they can dynamically add Fields (Short Text, Email, Rating, Select, Yes/No, etc.).
-5. They configure validation rules for each field (e.g., "Is Required?").
+5. **Drag-and-Drop Reordering:** Creators can seamlessly drag fields up and down to reorder them in real-time, powered by `@dnd-kit`.
 6. Once satisfied, they click **Publish**, generating a shareable link.

 ### 3. Public Response Collection
 1. A **Respondent** clicks the shareable link (no login required).
 2. If the form is `Unlisted`, it can only be accessed directly via this link.
 If it is `Public`, it also appears on the public Explore page.
+3. **Conditional Logic:** Forms adapt dynamically!
+Fields automatically show or hide based on the respondent's previous answers (e.g., if a user selects a specific dropdown option).
-3. The Respondent fills out the dynamically generated UI.
-React Hook Form instantly validates their input against Zod schemas.
+4. The Respondent fills out the dynamically generated UI.
+The frontend validates their input against advanced Zod schemas.
-4. Upon submission, the backend verifies the form hasn't expired and hasn't hit its response limit.
+5. Upon submission, the backend verifies the form hasn't expired and hasn't hit its response limit.
-5. The backend records an irreversible `ipHash` for the Respondent to prevent spam without storing their actual IP.
+6. The backend records an irreversible `ipHash` for the Respondent to prevent spam without storing their actual IP.
-6. Transactional emails are dispatched to both the Creator (New Response Alert) and the Respondent (Thank You Receipt).
+7. Transactional emails are dispatched to both the Creator (New Response Alert) and the Respondent (Thank You Receipt).

 ### 4. Analytics
 1. The Creator returns to their Dashboard and clicks on the form.
-2. They view a real-time table of recent submissions and analytics.
+2. They view a real-time table of recent submissions and a **Time-Series Chart** plotting form submissions over the last 30 days.

 ### 📊 Flow Diagram